 Internal Revenue Service (IRS)

 The University of Miami School of Law has been approved as an IRS CE Provider.
-The 51st Annual Heckerling Institute on Estate Planning has been approved for 27.00 credit hours for Enrolled Agents and Tax Return Preparers.
+The 52nd Annual Heckerling Institute on Estate Planning will be submitted for continuing education credits.

 Other Estate Planning Professionals